ermannolocascio/gantt/README.md

 b.
 Once the payment is finalized and the bank sends a positive feedback, the slot is updated and locked (reserved).
 If the payment is not successful, the slot is unlocked.

+### Further validations

+a.
+The proposal cannot be sent if the forms are not filled-in properly (client side, accomplished via JavaScript);

+b.
+Payments must be finalized the day before within midnight max, otherwise the proposal expires.